Basilica of St. Michael the Archangel (Pensacola, Florida)

 The Basilica of St. Michael the Archangel in Pensacola, Florida, United States is a minor basilica of the Catholic Church in the Diocese of Pensacola-Tallahassee.
 St. Michael's parish was established in 1781 and the present Gothic Revival-style church building was dedicated in 1886.
 In recognition of its historic significance the church was elevated to a Basilica in 2011 by Pope Benedict XVI.

+Parish History

+The Parish of St. Michael the Archangel traces its origin to August 14, 1559, with the arrival of Don Tristan de Luna and his fleet.
+The Dominican priests who were part of that expedition celebrated the first Mass on August 15, 1559, the Assumption of the Blessed Virgin Mary.
+The Parish was canonically established on May 10, 1781, and has served the Catholic community in northwest Florida for over 235 years.
+In recognition of the Parish’s historic significance and architectural beauty, St. Michael Church was elevated to the status of a minor basilica on December 28, 2011, by His Holiness, Pope Benedict XVI.
+Our mission is: “Proclaim Christ: Encounter Him in Word, Sacrament and Service.”

+In 2009, when Pensacola celebrated the 450th anniversary of the first settlement, St. Michael likewise celebrated the 450th anniversary of the Catholic presence in what would become the United States of America.